Introducing these herb garden ideas to your life is the best way to add that special something to your creative cooking and favorite recipes.

 If you’re looking for an alternative to putting your herb garden on a shelf, this might be it.
 A hanging planter like this has pockets that you can fill with succulents, flowers, and, yes, herbs.

-You can hang it on the patio, balcony, in the backyard, or have it serve as the foundation for your kitchen garden.
+You can hang this fun multi-pocket planter on the patio, balcony, the backyard, or keep it indoors as a centerpiece of your kitchen garden.
 It sits almost flush with the wall which eliminates the problem of space constraints in a small apartment.

-And it would make for a stunning kitchen accent wall, something we’ve touched upon here.
+And it would make for a stunning and most creative kitchen accent wall, something we’ve touched upon here.

-We’ve already mentioned a garden spiral before, a tiered system where herbs on the top row get the appropriate amount of sunshine, and ones on the bottom can enjoy the shade.
+We’ve already mentioned a garden spiral before, a tiered DIY herb garden system where plats on the top row get the appropriate amount of sunshine, and ones on the bottom can enjoy the shade.

-This, however, requires building a spiral on the ground in your backyard garden.
-If you’d rather have your herb garden contained on the deck, porch, or in the patio area, a plant tower will come in handy.
+This, however, requires the spiral to be created on the ground in your yard.
+If you’d rather have your DIY herb garden contained on the deck, porch, or in the patio area, a stacked plant tower will come in handy.

 It is a tiered container that you can DIY yourself or buy a ready-to-use herb tower made of wood or plastic.
-The twist here is that you can choose between having a traditional soil-based tower or one that incorporates hydroponics in growing the herbs.
+The twist here is that you can grow your potted herb garden in a traditional soil-based tower or one that incorporates hydroponics.

 One of our favorite herb garden ideas is keeping your herb pots on a rolling cart.
-Placing them in one spot like that has several advantages.
-First, situated this way, your kitchen herbs won’t take up much space and, alternatively, will free up the windowsill.
+This fun idea of placing them in one spot like that has several advantages.
+First, situated this way, your fresh kitchen herbs won’t take up much space and, alternatively, will free up the windowsill.

 Here is one of the more interesting herb garden ideas for those who care about leading a zero-waste lifestyle.

-If the weather suits, you can even attach this herb container on the outside of the window.
+If the weather suits, you can even attach this herb container to the outside of the window.
 Although if it tends to rain, it is better to keep the pot indoors.

 Any home cook will appreciate the gift of being able to grow their favorite herbs to add to dishes despite the limitations of a cramped kitchen.